Governing Services Agreement

-(a) Customer will only be entitled to conduct an audit once per year (during the course of a 12 month subscription) unless otherwise legally compelled or required by a regulator with established authority over the Customer to perform or facilitate the performance of more than 1 audit in that same year (in which circumstances Customer and Momentive will, in advance of any such audits, agree upon a reasonable reimbursement rate for Momentive’s audit expenses.
+(a) Customer will only be entitled to conduct an audit once per year unless otherwise legally compelled or required by a regulator with established authority over the Customer to perform or facilitate the performance of more than 1 audit in that same year (in which circumstances Customer and Momentive will, in advance of any such audits, agree upon a reasonable reimbursement rate for Momentive’s audit expenses).

 (b) Momentive agrees, subject to any appropriate and reasonable confidentiality restrictions, to provide evidence of any certifications and compliance standards it maintains and will, on request, make available to Customer an executive summary of Momentive’s most recent annual penetration tests, which summary shall include remedial actions taken by Momentive resulting from such penetration tests.

 (c) The scope of an audit will be limited to Momentive systems, processes, and documentation relevant to the processing and protection of Personal Data, and Auditors will conduct audits subject to any appropriate and reasonable confidentiality restrictions requested by Momentive.

 (d) Customer will promptly notify and provide Momentive with full details regarding any perceived non-compliance or security concerns discovered during the course of an audit.